 Renee began her public finance career with the City of New York, where she served in the Department of Finance and the Office of Management and Budget in the early years of the City’s recovery from the fiscal crisis.

-Renee sits on the Municipal Securities Rulemaking Board, and is a member of the Society of Municipal Analysts, the Municipal Analysts Group of New York, the National Federation of Municipal Analysts, and Women in Public Finance.
+Renee was on the Municipal Securities Rulemaking Board from 2015 - 2019, and is a member of the Society of Municipal Analysts, the Municipal Analysts Group of New York, the National Federation of Municipal Analysts, and Women in Public Finance.

 Renee has a BA in Economics and a Master’s in Public Policy, both from the University of California at Berkeley and is a registered Series 50 Municipal Advisor Representative.